hassio-addons/addon-grafana/README.md

 the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option: `grafana_ingress_user`

+When using Ingress grafana will automatically log in by default with a username of `admin`.
+If a different user is required this option can be set.

 ### Option: `plugins`

 Allows you to specify additional Grafana plugins to be installed to your